capitalch/next/xprofile/docs/blogs/blog1.md

 ---
-title: this is post1 title
+title: this is post1 title for the purpose of testing
 slug: post1
 category: general
 ---
 <div style='color:red'>This is html1</div>

 #### Proin eget velit vel mi pulvinar sagittis et nec augue.